jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

 - Public virtual interfaces allow for direct routing into AWS’s public services.
 - Key requirement: Your device must support Border Gateway Protocol (BGP) and BGP MD5 authentication.

 > To connect to services such as EC2 using just Direct Connect you need to create a private virtual interface.
-However, if you want to encrypt the traffic flowing through Direct Connect, you will need to use the public virtual interface of DX to create a VPN connection that will allow access to AWS services such as S3, EC2, and other services.
+However, if you want to encrypt the traffic flowing through Direct Connect, you will need to use _the public virtual interface of DX to create a VPN connection_ that will allow access to AWS services such as S3, EC2, and other services.
 Direct Connect in itself does not provide encryption in-transit.

 ![image](https://user-images.githubusercontent.com/15995686/173286279-cc5571dc-fdeb-4c36-9836-d8006d5cf648.png)

+> If you want a short-term or lower-cost solution, you might consider configuring a hardware VPN as a failover option for a Direct Connect connection.
+VPN connections are not designed to provide the same level of bandwidth available to most Direct Connect connections.
+Ensure that your use case or application can tolerate a lower bandwidth if you are configuring a VPN as a backup to a Direct Connect connection.

 ## Direct Connect Gateways